This acrylic and oil painting is on a 24×36 canvas.

 The Chinese in general admire strength tempered with respect, protocol and politeness.
 Donald Trump is well and truly capable of all that.

-As Frank begins again to build a development team geared to the unique needs of the Chinese community, let’s look at an example of how he can make a big difference in meeting the goals of others.
+Let’s look at an example of how Frank can make a big difference in meeting the acquisition and development goals of even a foreign investor.

-Frank was greatly honored when hired as a consultant to assist in the property purchase, development and construction of a new U.S. headquarters for a Chinese organization coming to Seattle.
+Frank was greatly honored when hired as a consultant to assist in the property location, purchase, development and construction of a new U.S. headquarters for a Taiwanese organization coming to Seattle.

-Through Frank’s experience in managing the work of government agencies, contractors, architects, and engineers, he saved the organization well over a million dollars and eliminated at least a year of development work and construction time to complete the project.
+Through Frank’s experience in managing the work of government agencies, contractors, architects, and engineers, he saved the organization well over a million dollars and eliminated at least a year of development work and construction time to complete the project through his pre-development discoveries and government concessions.
 The highlights of his project consulting work included:

 Once again it was Frank’s great joy to meet his personal goal of bringing in projects under budget, ahead of schedule, and with more features than originally expected.

-Please contact Frank to find out how he can assist you in fulfilling your dreams and goals.
+Feel free to contact Frank to find out how he can assist you in fulfilling your objectives and goals.

 Anytime cell: (206) 794-9900